fbjornstrup/Crashes-New-York/pages/statistics.md

 # Timeline

 Taking a look at the timeline on an hourly basis, it can be seen that being an early bird or staying up late reduces the risk of being in a car collision.
 This is due to the fact that most of the crashes happen between 10 AM and 7 PM.
 On the other hand, the city seems to be safest between 10 PM and 9 AM if you are driving a vehicle.
+This trend is shown for all of the Boroughs, altough the number of occurences vary a lot.

 **Hourly plot of collisions**